Psychiatry and Behavioral Health

 - Crisis intervention

-Novel lawsuits in 2024 have alleged AI chatbots encouraged minors’ suicides and mental health trauma, raising liability concerns for platforms deploying these tools without adequate safeguards.
+Novel lawsuits in 2024-2025 have alleged AI chatbots encouraged minors’ suicides, including the case of 14-year-old Sewell Setzer III, who died by suicide in February 2024 after extensive interaction with a Character.ai chatbot (NBC News, October 2024).
+These cases raise liability concerns for platforms deploying these tools without adequate safeguards.

 NLP for Clinical Documentation